SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 | Audit API | auditlogs:read   | [audit-logs](https://api.slack.com/admins/audit-logs-call)                   | N/A       | N/A       | N/A       | Collected  |

 ## Metadata Fields
 The **SIEM forward** option, which causes collected information to be forwarded to Cloud SIEM Enterprise, is not currently supported.
-It will be added later once Cloud SIEM has supporting content.
-This may also be complicated due to the C2C transforming some data for Sumo Logic app compatibility.

 ## Setup and Configuration Overview
 The Slack source can collect data from Slack's [Web API](https://api.slack.com/web) and